jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/command-line.md

 * `--default-ssl-certificate`

-Defines the `namespace/secretname` of the default certificate that should be used if ingress resources using TLS configuration doesn't provide it's own certificate.
+Defines the `namespace/secretname` of the default certificate that should be used if ingress resources using TLS configuration doesn't provide its own certificate.
 A filename prefixed with `file://` can be used, containing both certificate and private key in PEM format, eg `file:///dir/crt.pem`.